khaledh/khaledh.github.io/docs/osdev/16-user-mode.md

 ## Preparing for User Mode

 So far, the virtual memory mapping we have is for kernel space only.
 We need to create a different mapping for user space so that the user program can access it.
 This includes mapping of the user code, data, and stack regions, as well as the kernel space (which is protected since it's marked as supervisor only).
+Mapping the kernel space in the user page table is necessary, since interrupts and system calls cause the CPU to jump to kernel code without switching page tables.

 Since we don't have the ability in the kernel to access disks and filesystems yet, we won't be load the user program from disk.
 What we can do is build the user program separately, and copy it alongside the kernel image, and let the bootloader load it for us.
 So here's the plan to get user mode working:

 1. Create a program that we want to run in user mode.
 2. Build the program and copy it to the `efi\fusion` directory (next to the kernel image).
 3. In the bootloader, load the user program into memory, and pass its physical address and size to the kernel.
-4. Create a 4 KiB static array for the user stack.
+4. Allocate memory for the user stack.
 5. Create a new page table for user space.
 6. Map the user code and stack regions to user space.
-7. Copy the kernel paging entries to the user page table.
+7. Copy the kernel space page table entries to the user page table.
 8. Craft an interrupt stack frame that will switch to user mode.
-Place it at the bottom of the user stack (i.e. the top of the mapped page).
+Place it at the bottom of the user stack (i.e. the top of the mapped stack region).
-9. Change the `rsp` register to point to the top of the interrupt stack frame (i.e. to where `RIP` is stored).
+9. Change the `rsp` register to point to the top of the interrupt stack frame (i.e. the last pushed value).
-10. Load the user page table into the `cr3` register.
+10. Load the user page table physical address into the `cr3` register.
-11. Use the `iretq` instruction to switch to user mode.
+11. Use the `iretq` instruction to pop the interrupt stack frame and switch to user mode.

 ## User Program